jon-jacky/home/computing.md

     "space"  has vanished.
 We  now live  in a  global  village... a simultaneous  happening."

   This was written more than fifty years ago.
-We have been reading comments like these ever since, from technology promoters and critics alike.
-They often write as if the situation they describe has just recently appeared, as a result of some new development.
-McLuhan was mostly writing about television, but the same observations seem even more pertinent to computing, especially social media.
-His insights, but also his visionary language and claims of world-changing significance, have become cliches.
-McLuhan is not so well known now, but his  ideas have become so pervasive that people do not even realize when they are repeating him.
+McLuhan is not so well known anymore, but it is remarkable how prescient and influential he has turned out to be.
+We often read comments like these  from technology promoters and critics alike, who write as if the situation they describe has just recently appeared, as a result of some new development.
+McLuhan was mostly writing about television, but now the same observations seem even more pertinent to computing, especially social media.
+His insights, along with the breathless language and claims of world-changing significance in this particular book, have become cliches.
+  McLuhan's ideas have become so pervasive that people do not even realize when they are repeating him.

 20 Jul 2021